rmn388/flowers4refugees/_posts/2016-07-12-raspberry-pi-case.markdown

 image: /assets/article_images/2016-07-12-raspberry-pi-case/raspberry-pi-case-main.jpg
 image2: /assets/article_images/2016-07-12-raspberry-pi-case/raspberry-pi-case-main.jpg
 image-thumb: /assets/article_images/2016-07-12-raspberry-pi-case/raspberry-pi-case-main.jpg
-excerpt: Finally covered by bare Raspberry Pi.
+excerpt: Designed in SolidWorks then 3-D printed.
 ---

 I use one of my Raspberry Pis to runs the [@_StormWatch](https://twitter.com/_StormWatch) twitter bot as well as some other automated tasks.
-For a few months it's been sitting on my desk bare, running 24/7 and it was long overdue for a case.
+For a few months it's been sitting on my desk bare so it was long overdue for a case.
 I took a look at the available cases and nothing jumped out at me so I designed my own.

 ![Basic Geometry](/assets/article_images/2016-07-12-raspberry-pi-case/basic-shape.JPG)